Unit-linked insurance plan: Charges

 Unlike traditional insurance policies, unit-linked insurance plans have a list of applicable charges that are deducted from the payable premium.
 The notable ones include policy administration charges, premium allocation charges, fund switching charges, mortality charges, and a policy surrender or withdrawal charge.
 Some insurers also charge a "guarantee charge" as a percentage of the fund value for built in minimum guarantee under the policy.

 Risks

 Since plan returns are directly linked to market performance and the investment risk in investment portfolio is borne entirely by the policy holder, one needs to thoroughly understand the risks involved and one’s own risk absorption capacity before deciding to invest.

 Providers

 There are several public and private sector insurance providers that either operate solo or have partnered with foreign insurance companies to sell unit-linked insurance plans in India.
 The public insurance provider include LIC of India while some of the private insurance providers include Aegon Life, Canara, Edelweiss Tokio Life Insurance, Reliance Life, SBI Life, ICICI Prudential, HDFC Life, Bajaj Allianz, Aviva Life Insurance, Max life insurance, Kotak Mahindra Life, and DHFL Pramerica Life Insurance.
 FWU is covering the Europe market.

+Eligibility

+If you meet the minimum and maximum age requirements specified in the policy, you are eligible to invest in child ULIP plans.
+Your age must fall within the range specified by the policy’s terms and conditions when the insurance reaches maturity.

+You need to provide the following paperwork to apply for a policy:

+a request for insurance or an application for it.

+Age-verifying KYC documents such as proofs of identity and addresses, etc.